mayu-ot/ads2018/data/README.md

 └── train_images
 ```

-The items in brackets are generated after runnting `script/train.py`
+The items in brackets will be generated after runnting `script/train.py`